seeseexiong/Friend-Finder/README.md

 See Xiong

 ## License:
-This project is licensed under Trilogy/University of Minnesota.
+This project is licensed under University of Minnesota.